 You may also find these tips helpful in looking after yourself and creating routine.
 This can help you feel more in control, and deal with different emotions.

-- Stay in touch with friends and family.
+- Stay in touch with friends and family in other ways.
 Although it’s not the same as seeing people in person, using phone, email, social media or online things like Skype or Zoom can help you feel connected to others.

-- If you live alone, you could think about forming a support bubble or extended household, if you haven’t already.
-This will mean that you don’t need to worry about social distancing with others in your support bubble.
+- If you live alone in Scotland, Wales or Northern Ireland, you could think about forming a support bubble or extended household, if you haven’t already.
+This will mean that you don’t need to worry about social distancing with others in your support bubble or extended household.

 - Keep up to date with what changes to government advice means for you, but make sure you get information from reliable sources.
 Our information about coronavirus is regularly updated.
 The government and NHS websites will also have up-to-date information.

 - Try to keep active.
 Have a look at our blog about keeping active and our information about physical activity, or on the NHS website.
 There are online fitness classes available – just make sure you choose one that’s right for your level of fitness.

 - Try to eat well.
 This can be difficult if you are feeling anxious, and pancreatic cancer can also affect your digestion, which can make this harder.
 Read our information about how to manage problems with diet and digestion, including pancreatic enzymes to deal with symptoms.

 - Try to keep busy if you are staying at home – find activities that you enjoy that you can do at home.
 Some ideas might include reading, listening to or playing music, gardening, hobbies, jigsaws, online learning or watching films.

 - Try to find ways to relax.
 This might include reading or watching the TV.
 Or you could try mindfulness, which uses meditation and breathing to change the way you think and feel about a situation.
 There is more information about mindfulness on the NHS website.